Tax Guide for Sellers of Firearm and Ammunition Products

 General Exemptions

-Sales made in interstate or foreign commerce are generally exempt from sales and use tax and the CFET.
+Sales made in interstate or foreign commerce are generally exempt from sales and use tax and are not subject to the CFET.

 CFET Exemptions

-Retail sales of firearms, firearm precursor parts, or ammunition are exempt from the CFET, but may still be subject to the sales and use tax when:
+Retail sales of firearms, firearm precursor parts, or ammunition are exempt from the CFET when either:

-To facilitate the recordkeeping of your CFET exempt sales, you may use a CDTFA-230-FET, California Firearm and Ammunition Excise Tax Exemption Certificate for Peace Officers and Law Enforcement Agencies.
+You may use CDTFA-230-FET, California Firearm and Ammunition Excise Tax Exemption Certificate for Peace Officers and Law Enforcement Agencies to help with your CFET exempt sales recordkeeping.

 For more information about exemptions and exclusions that may apply, see publication 101, Sales Delivered Outside of California and publication 102, Sales to the United States Government.